NeoGeoSNK/PTCGP-FRIEND-MACRO/README.md

 # Important

-Updated to support add/delete friend from given text file (English version only).
+Updated to support add/delete friends from given text file (English version only).

 #